jeevanng/Plant-Watering-Schedule/readme.md

 https://peps.python.org/pep-0008/

-I have used pycodestyle to check code for conformance and autoformatted using the program autopep8.
-Both installed via pip.
+I have used pycodestyle to check code for conformance and autoformatted using the program autopep8 and yapf.
+All installed via pip in the virtual environment.

 These were the main elements that were not compliant with the pep 8 style guide;